Category Archives: Christian Epistemology

 Therefore when referring to the scripture, it is always wrong to be liberal, and always right to be a conservative.
 However, with governments, this get complicated because their starting points are often mixed and or unclear.
 Since the Western world was so heavily influenced by Christianity, and the much modern liberal movement (for the last 100 years) is about liberating Christianity from the government, homes and culture, we will broadly define the terms from this point, although there is more to it.

 Totalitarianism is ruling a people, with all power given to one or a few.
 King David as a king ruled by totalitarianism.
 Jesus does as well.
-But either King David or Jesus are Nazis or Karl Marx.
+But neither King David or Jesus are Nazis or Karl Marx.
 Just because a star is round and an apple is round, does not make them the same thing.
-Since the bible is the starting point for all knowledge, then any correct aspect of government was first stolen from the bible, and then corrupted with additional speculations of men.
+Since the bible is the starting point for all knowledge, then any correct aspect of government was first stolen from the bible, and then corrupted with additional speculations from men.

 Let us go over the basics of these government’s ultimate questions.

 **Nazism: is Darwinism plus Eugenics with the ethic that they ought to force natural selection and survival of the fittest with totalitarianism.
+Fascism, in general would replace direct Darwin ethics with Nietzsche ethics, which are founded on Darwinism.

 Nazi Epistemology – Empiricism (knowledge through sensation).